-New South Wales has new safeguards for accounting for environmental water ('loss accounting'), which apply in the Murray, Lower Darling and Murrumbidgee Water Sharing Plan areas.
-The safeguards protect environmental water flows released from these areas by environmental water holders from downstream consumptive use until they cross the South Australia border.
+New South Wales has new safeguards in accounting for environmental water ('loss accounting'), which apply in the Murray, Lower Darling and Murrumbidgee regulated rivers.
+The safeguards are a tool to help protect environmental water return flows released in these areas from consumptive use until they cross the South Australia border.
 Previously, return flows not properly accounted for could add to the consumptive use pool.

-Queensland and New South Wales have initiated accounting practices for held environmental water crossing their borders, ensuring protection against other uses even in cross-jurisdictional scenarios.
+Queensland and New South Wales have initiated accounting practices for held environmental water crossing their borders, as protection against other uses even in cross-jurisdictional scenarios.